LIA-UFSCar

-LIA – Advanced Interaction Laboratory (in Portuguese: Laboratório de Interação Avançada) was founded in 2003 as a Human-Computer Interaction (HCI) research lab in the Department of Computer Science at UFSCar – Federal University of São Carlos.
-LIA's mission is to research innovative Information and Communication Technologies (ICTs) approaches for designing, developing and using ICT aiming contributing to overcome the challenges faced in the adoption of ICT considering social, professional, economical, political and cultural context of use.
+The Advanced Interaction Laboratory (Portuguese: Laboratório de Interação Avançada) is a Human-Computer Interaction (HCI) research lab in the Department of Computer Science at UFSCar founded in 2003.
+Its mission is to research innovative information and communication technologies (ICTs) approaches for designing, developing, and using ICT aiming to overcome the challenges faced in the adoption of ICT considering social, professional, economical, political and cultural context of use.

-One of LIA's main project is the Open Mind Common Sense in Brazil (OMCS-Br).
-The project started in 2005 in a partnership with Media Lab from MIT.
-It is an approach for developing culture-sensitive interactive systems, which relies on using a common sense knowledge for developing such kind of systems.
+One of LIA's main projects is Open Mind Common Sense in Brazil (OMCS-Br).
+The project started in 2005 in partnership with Media Lab from MIT.
+It is an approach for developing culture-sensitive interactive systems, which relies on using common sense knowledge for developing such systems.
 That is because individuals communicate with each other by assigning meaning to their messages based on their prior beliefs, attitudes, and values, i.e. based on their common sense.
 Previous researches developed at the Lab have shown that common sense expresses cultural knowledge.
 So, providing this kind of knowledge for computers is a way of allowing the development of culture-sensitive computer applications (Anacleto et al., 2006).